How Do I Keep the Conversation Going Without Trying Too Hard?

 “What do I say now?”

-React to something she said
+React to something she said.

-Make a light observation
+Make a simple observation.

-Pick up on a detail she mentioned earlier
+Pick up on a detail she mentioned earlier.

-Simple always beats strategic.
+Simple beats strategic.

-When the Conversation Starts Slowing Down
+When the Conversation Slows Down

 Every conversation slows.
 Even good ones.